Helpful Tips for Safeguarding Your Sensitive Personal Information When Using Mobile Banking

-Mobile banking is convenient, but it can also be dangerous if you don’t take precautions
+Mobile banking is very convenient for today's busy lifestyle, but it can also expose your sensitive information if you aren't careful

 - Disable Automatic Log In

 - Alert the Financial Institution if the Phone is Lost or Stolen

 It may sound silly to mention, but you shouldn't be sharing your password with anyone.
 Doing so introduces a major security risk.
 Surprisingly, a lot of people leave passwords lying around, share passwords with friends and family, or use the same password for all accounts.

 Only use the App supported by your financial institution.
 Any other App that isn't maintained by the financial institution could be distributed by criminals looking to harvest your information.
 And even if the App is a legitimate App, third party Apps typically don't get updated as often as those made by your financial institution.
 They simply don't have as much of a stake in keeping your information secure and can sometimes only make updates to their platforms when your financial institution makes changes on their.

 Many Apps will log you out after a period of inactivity or whenever the App is minimized.
 But some Apps don't do this.
 If you don't log out after each use, it's just like unlocking your front door and walking away.
 Anyone can walk in and the App is no different.
 If someone gets access to your device in any way, the front door to your accounts is wide open.